project-repo/cagebreak/Bugs.md

   * Fixed: 2.1.2

 The script introduced with 2.1.1 `scripts/install-development-environment` had some missing dependencies.
-This has benn resolved and tested with bare arch containers.
+This has been resolved and tested with bare arch containers.